 Dyer Dhow Fleet

-Mystic Seaport currently has more than 50 Dhows, of which 48 are sailed regularly, giving Mystic Seaport the distinction of having the largest fleet of Dyer Dhows in North America.
-The Dhows are used year round for teaching sailing to the local community, as an integral part of the Joseph Conrad overnight sailing camp and in the racing series.
-Each Dyer Dhow is named for the yacht club, family or individual who generously donated it to Mystic Seaport’s sailing program.
-It is through these generous donations that Mystic Seaport’s sailing programs have continued to grow teaching hundreds of people annually–young and old alike–to capture the wind in their sails and enjoy their time at sea.
+Mystic Seaport currently has more than 50 Dhows, of which 48 are sailed regularly, giving the Museum the distinction of having the largest fleet of Dyer Dhows in North America.
+The Dhows are used year-round for teaching sailing to the local community, as an integral part of the Joseph Conrad Overnight Sailing Camp, and in the racing series.
+Each Dyer Dhow is named for the yacht club, family, or individual who generously donated it to Mystic Seaport.
+It is through these generous donations that the Museum’s sailing programs have continued to teach hundreds of people annually–young and old alike–to capture the wind in their sails and enjoy their time at sea.